Reading of Anna Karenina and why Nobel Prize in literature should not be awarded

 Kitty’s shoes “delighted her feet”, instead “made her feet feel lighter”.

-Translator “lacks true sensitivity of the language, leading to missing a many of subtlety”.
+The translator “lacks true sensitivity of the language, leading to missing a many of subtlety”.

 Another translation is “readable, but with errors and misunderstandings as well as clumsiness”.

-When one looks at the piece of art, he doesn’t need interpreter, just knowledge and educated taste.
-How do you compare 220 authors selected for Nobel Prize in literature written in many languages to be assessed by Committee in 2011?
+When one looks at the piece of art, he doesn’t need an interpreter, just knowledge and educated taste.
+How do you compare 220 authors selected for the Nobel Prize in literature written in many languages to be assessed by the Committee in 2011?
 Of course they had to have interpreters, but how do you compare prose in one exotic language to poetry in another?

 And there is a room for bias.
 Intended and unintended.